Text/HTML

 Location

-The U.S. Army Corps of Engineers’ Upper Mississippi River Restoration (UMRR) Program includes studies and projects located in the Upper Mississippi River system north of Cairo, Illinois.
-The system includes the Illinois River.
+The U.S. Army Corps of Engineers’ Upper Mississippi River Restoration (UMRR) program includes studies and projects located in the Upper Mississippi River system north of Cairo, Illinois.
+The Upper Mississippi River system includes the Illinois River.

 Description

-In the U.S. Army Corps of Engineers, St. Paul District, the projects are located along the Minnesota and Mississippi rivers from Guttenberg, Iowa (Lock and Dam 10) to Minneapolis, Minnesota, a distance of about 250 river miles.
+In the St. Paul District, the UMRR projects are located along the Minnesota and Mississippi rivers from Guttenberg, Iowa (Lock and Dam 10), to Minneapolis, Minnesota, a distance of approximately 250 river miles.

-The long-term resource monitoring component includes monitoring trends and impacts with respect to selected resources, developing products for resource management decisions and maintaining river information databases.
+The long-term resource monitoring component of this work includes monitoring trends and impacts with respect to selected resources, developing products for resource management decisions, and maintaining river information databases.

 Status